Today you’re going to learn EXACTLY how to improve your site’s ranking in 2021.

 (In other words: how much are Google Ads advertisers spending on those clicks?)

-For example, I recently started targeting keywords like “link building services”.
+For example, a while ago I started targeting keywords like “link building services”.

 This keyword doesn’t get that many searches: